-Icosahedron uses machine learning, too—but to predict the future of Elon-Musk-types’ predictions.
-It shuffles their favorite books, which are often sci-fi, often innovation-driven.
+Icosahedron uses machine learning, but to predict the future of Elon-Musk-types’ predictions, shuffling their favorite books.

-I asked the elf, via text, “When will I die?”
+I asked the elf, via text, “When will I die?” (suitable to the tone of the exhibit, I thought).
 It replied, “when Thomas Potts mans a die-off.”
 I asked, “What are you up to this week?”
 It said (in board-meeting Mad Libs), “while THIS WEEK will probably act, within 50 years, Apple TV might adhere to geofenc.”

 Blas explains on his website that this is to show how “all predictive technologies are bound to material constraints and limitations.”

-And, throughout Body Electric, artists have run afoul of those limitations, co-opting them, contorting them, and corrupting them with new texts—such as, in Hansen’s case, the existentialist feminist Simone de Beauvoir’s The Second Sex.
+And, throughout Body Electric, artists have run afoul of those limitations, co-opting them, contorting them, and corrupting them with new texts.
+Hansen, after all, with her confrontational VR experience, was playing off Simone de Beauvoir’s The Second Sex.

 As for the name, Icosahedron: It’s the word for that tiny, white plastic die floating inside a Magic 8-Ball.
-When you pose a question and give the ball a good shake, 20 different responses can turn face up: 10 affirmative, five negative, five non-committal.
+When you pose a question and give the ball a shake, 20 different responses can turn face up: 10 affirmative, five negative, five non-committal.
 You feel, between your palms, a universe of possibilities sloshing around.
-Maybe break it open instead.
+This exhibit said to me: Maybe break it open instead.
 Decide for yourself.